 Where I made a connection between the impact a dog could have on someone’s mental health and state of mind, therefore, was a few months ago when I started to volunteer at The Mayhew Animal Home, giving my Wednesday afternoons to spend time socialising with the dogs in the kennels.

 The beginning of my volunteering happened to coincide with the beginning of my exam period and other personal stressful situations that I was experiencing at the time and because of the heightened stress, my OCD was becoming a more and more prominent aspect of my life.
 At times felt like it was entirely taking over.

+Many students resort to CBD products to help themselves as they carry a wide range of CBD vape cartridges which does not give the high but helps in stress relief.
 What surprised me was the impact that spending three or four hours with the dogs had on me: being able to take the time away from the madness of day-to-day life and entirely slow down.

 Sitting cuddling with a dog, with no other distractions, had a noticeable difference on my mental state.
 I would leave the kennels feeling far more relaxed than I had when I walked in, feeling genuinely calmer with my thoughts being more manageable.

 Dogs are amazing animals, and the psychological benefits of interacting with them are hugely underplayed, I believe.
 They offer totally unconditional love and emotional support, being incredibly intuitive animals.